UBC-MJC/MJCWebsite/README.md

 Replace all instances of `{PASSWORD}` with any string and replace `{SECRET}` with some random 32 character long string.
 Don't forget the quotation marks.

 6. Install some version of `cmake` (Should be bundled in with some basic stuff)
-7. Run `make build` in the backend directory.
+7. Run `make build` in the root directory.
 This will create docker images for all the services being used.
 Run `make up` to start live development, with all changes being immediately updated.
 Run `make down` or stop Docker Desktop to close ths services.
 The command `make build` is only needed once, unless the Dockerfiles are changed or `node_modules` is updated (meaning if anything is npm installed).
 8. If it is the first time running the website, you need to create the database tables.
 To do so, run `npx prisma db push` in the backend directory.
-9. Open [http://localhost:4000](http://localhost:4000) to view the website.
+9. Open [http://localhost:3000](http://localhost:3000) to view the website.
 10. To get admin permissions, first register with any account.
 Then install a command line mysql client and run `mysql -u root -p -h 127.0.0.1`, entering the password you specified in the dotenv file.
 Then run `UPDATE Player SET Admin = 1 WHERE id = {YOUR ID};` where `{YOUR ID}` is the id of the user you want to give admin permissions to.

 ### Docker shenanigans